SergeyMi37/SSH-for-IRIS-container/README.md

 - docker-compose.yaml exposes port 22 for SSH
 - Dockerfile installs SSH server and prepares Server start.
 You may observe
   a significant bunch up updates as the underlying Ubuntu is not very fresh
-- to login into your container user **irisrsowner** got a password visible to you
+- to login into your container user **irisowner** got a password visible to you
   that is required for login over SSH.
 User root is not allowed for login.

 The rest is pretty default for InterSystems IRIS Community Edition in a docker container.